-Password Protect Your CCS for Linux Settings
+Password Protect Your XCS for Linux Settings

 - Password protection means other users will not be able to over-ride the security settings you have implemented.